 CyberGhost on Your Favorite Device

-After you’ve subscribed, you’ll get the option to download your very own CyberGhost VPN client.
+After you’ve subscribed, you’ll get the option to download your very own CyberGhost app.

 CyberGhost offers client apps for:

 - Windows — this is available directly from the CyberGhost website

 - iOS — available in the App Store

 - Android — available from Google Play (but not in the Amazon App Store)

 You’ll also find CyberGhost VPN can be run on Linux devices and routers, as it offers support for OpenVPN, L2TP, and IPSec.
 While we would advise setting your VPN up on your router, not all such devices are suitable.
 If you want a router VPN, though, CyberGhost is a good choice.

 Five devices should be more than enough for most families (and certainly single person households!); if not, simply pay for another subscription!